How to uninstall Mac Mechanic on Mac

 Step 1.
 Delete Mac Mechanic from Applications

-- Launch Activity Monitor.
+- Open Activity Monitor.
 To do that, go to the Applications folder > Utilities or use the Spotlight Search.

 - Hunt for any processes related to Mac Mechanic.
 Quit them with the Force Quit button.